gjcooper/VAULT/01_articles/englander1980information.md

 ### Annotations

 %% begin annotations %%
-##### Imported on 2023-05-30 4:21 pm
+##### Imported on 2023-07-10 3:03 pm
+>[!quote|#ffd400]

-Parallel examination; this is a strategy resulting in a low variability percentage and two relatively high thoroughness indices. [(p.
+>Parallel examination; this is a strategy resulting in a low variability percentage and two relatively high thoroughness indices. [(p.
 172)](zotero://open-pdf/library/items/9PH8MF3J?page=172&annotation=KRRTB9Z7)

 ---
+>[!quote|#ffd400]

-Narrowing down; this is a strategy with moderate thoroughness indices of which the index for the chosen alternative is usually the higher one, accompanied by a relatively low variability percentage.
+>Narrowing down; this is a strategy with moderate thoroughness indices of which the index for the chosen alternative is usually the higher one, accompanied by a relatively low variability percentage.
 T [(p.
 173)](zotero://open-pdf/library/items/9PH8MF3J?page=173&annotation=PIXG2FEM)

 ---
+>[!quote|#ffd400]

-Confirmation seeking; this is an information seeking pattern resulting in extremely low thoroughness indices, accompanied by low variability percentages. [(p.
+>Confirmation seeking; this is an information seeking pattern resulting in extremely low thoroughness indices, accompanied by low variability percentages. [(p.
 173)](zotero://open-pdf/library/items/9PH8MF3J?page=173&annotation=5ZPKY5KZ)

 ---
+>[!quote|#ffd400]

-Satisficing; this is a pattern of information seeking characterized by a very high [(p.
+>Satisficing; this is a pattern of information seeking characterized by a very high [(p.
 173)](zotero://open-pdf/library/items/9PH8MF3J?page=173&annotation=NFNBCL4A)

 ---
+>[!quote|#ffd400]

-The change of a previous decision, after receipt of complete information, implies that a decision analyst helping the decision maker to formulate the decision problem, is exerting considerable influence on the decision maker’s final decision. [(p.
+>The change of a previous decision, after receipt of complete information, implies that a decision analyst helping the decision maker to formulate the decision problem, is exerting considerable influence on the decision maker’s final decision. [(p.
 175)](zotero://open-pdf/library/items/9PH8MF3J?page=175&annotation=Y4CFZC4C)

 ---%% end annotations %%